joseph0x45/joseph0x45/README.md

 Junior Software Developer (TypeScript | Rust | Svelte)
 -------------------------

 I enjoy building things on the web and beyond.
-Focused on crafting performant and reliable services in order to deliver the best experience possible to end users.
+Focused on becoming the best developer I can possibly be.
 I read, write, work on side projects or play video games in my spare time.

 [Personal website](http://josephdogbevi.me)